Pájaro Verde (Mexican folktale): Latin America

-Ecuadorian author Abdón Ubidia published an Ecuadorian tale from Guayaquil titled Pájaro Verde ("Green Bird").
+Ecuadorian author Abdón Ubidia published an Ecuadorian tale from a source in Guayaquil, with the title Pájaro Verde ("Green Bird").
 In this tale, a man has two children, Antuquita and Francito.
 When his wife dies, he marries another woman who has 10 children.
 One day, the stepmother asks her husband to abandon her stepchildren in a place where the birds do not sing and the rivers do not flow.
 The two children are taken to such a place, but Antuquita drops heaps of ashes to mark the path and they return home safely.
 The next time, their father takes them to the jungle, and the girl marks the path with corn nuggets, but the birds eat them.
 The pair become lost, until they rest beneath a tree.
 The following day, they find a green bird that provides a house for them, and offers to grant their every wish.
 Some time later, the bird sleeps with the girl and she becomes pregnant.
 One day, the green bird offers to take Antuquita to his house, but his brother-in-law opposes it and begins to cry.
 The bird guides Antuquita through a path and warns her to not let his mother touch her, since his mother has killed every girl he brought home.
 Antuquita heeds his words and does not let her mother-in-law touch her.
 She then orders the girl to fetch water for them.
 Antuquita summons the green bird, who brings her water.
 Still trying to kill her daughter-in-law, she orders her to bring a feather from every bird in the world, which the green bird provides.
 Lastly, the woman visits her sister, a witch, and they plan to send the girl to the witch's house to be killed.
 Thus, the green bird's mother sends the girl to her sister's house for a comb.
 Unable to summon green bird, Antuquita goes to the witch's house and delouses her, and, while the witch is asleep, she runs away from the house and asks for sticks and stones to open up the path for her to facilitate her escape, including rivers and seas, with them closing after the girl passes to deter the witch.
 Seeing that her plans failed, Green bird's mother goes into a rage.
 Finally, when Antuquita is ready to give birth, green bird comes back and tells her to not let herself be touched neither by his mother, nor his aunt, only by his sister.
 It happens thus and Antuquita's son is born.